LeftCoastNerdGirl/Presenting_ML_Data/README.md

 # Pesticide Use on Cancer Rates
-Note: Exploratory data on other branches was conducted, but ultimately left out in final pushes.
+This repo is forked from the single repo we used to collaborate for our project.
+Exploratory data on other branches was conducted, but ultimately left out in final pushes.

 Group 1
 Mo Smith